-Dynamic Host Configuration Protocol (DHCP) is a protocol used to provide fast, automatic, and central management for the allotment of IP addresses within a network.
-The Dynamic Host Configuration Protocol (DHCP) automates the assigned IP addresses, subnet masks, gateways, and other networking parameters.
-This is called dynamic or automatic addressing.
+Dynamic Host Configuration Protocol (DHCP) is a protocol used to give fast, automatic, and central management for the allotment of IP addresses within a network.
+The Dynamic Host Configuration Protocol automates the assigned IP addresses, subnet masks, gateways, and other networking parameters.
+This is dynamic or automatic IP addressing.
 The alternative to dynamic addressing is static addressing.
 In the static addressing, the network administrator manually assigns and configures IP addresses on hosts.

-There are two types of DHCP, DHCPv4 and DHCPv6 both provide similar services for there clients.
-The main difference between DHCPv4 and DHCPv6 is the gateway, DHCPv6 does not provide a default gateway address.
+There are two types of Dynamic Host Configuration Protocol, DHCPv4 and DHCPv6 both give similar services for there clients.
+The main difference between DHCPv4 and DHCPv6 is the gateway, DHCPv6 does not give a default gateway address.
 The gateway can only be obtained automatically from the router’s Router Advertisement message.

 Dynamic Host Configuration Protocol (DHCP) Operation

-When device configured for DHCPv4 boots up or connects to the network; the DHCP client sends broadcasts a DHCP discover message to discover any available DHCP server.
-When DHCP server receive (DHCPDISCOVER) message, it replies with a DHCPOFFER message.
-The offer message contains the IPv4 address including subnet mask; the IPv4 address of the DNS server, and the IPv4 address of the default gateway.
+When a device configured for DHCPv4 boots up or connects to the network; the DHCP client sends broadcasts a DHCP discover message to discover any available The Dynamic Host Configuration Protocol server.
+When Dynamic Host Configuration Protocol server receives (DHCPDISCOVER) message, it replies with a DHCPOFFER message.
+The offer message has the IPv4 address including a subnet mask; the IPv4 address of the DNS server, and the IPv4 address of the default gateway.
 The offer also includes the duration of the lease period.

-For example, the client requested the IPv4 address, or offered by the server; is still available, the server returns a DHCPACK (DHCP Acknowledge) message that acknowledges to the client that the lease has been finalized.
-If the offer is no longer valid, then the server responds with a DHCP negative acknowledgment (DHCPNAK) message.
-If a DHCPNAK message is returned to the client; then the selection process should start again with a new DHCPDISCOVER message from the client.
-When a client gets a lease, it should be renewed previous to the lease expiration through another DHCPREQUEST message.
-The DHCP server is responsible to assign are unique IP addresses to the host.
+For example, the client requests the IPv4 address or the server offer an address which is still available, the server returns a DHCPACK (DHCP Acknowledge) message.
+The message acknowledges the clients that lease has finalized.
+If the offer is no longer valid, then the server responds with a DHCP negative acknowledgment (DHCPNAK) message. if the client received DHCPNAK message then the selection process should start again with a new DHCPDISCOVER message from the client.
+The client lease should renew before the lease expiration through another DHCPREQUEST message.
+The DHCP server is responsible to assign a unique IP addresses to the host.

 DHCPv6 has the similar set of messages, the messages are SOLICIT, ADVERTISE, INFORMATION REQUEST, and REPLY